ampproject/amphtml/extensions/amp-subscriptions/amp-subscriptions.md

 _&lt;URL&gt;_ values specify HTTPS URLs with substitution variables.
 The substitution variables are covered in more detail in the [URL Variables][13] section below.

-Here’s an example of a "local" service configuration:
+Below is an example of a "local" service configuration:

 ```html
 <script type="application/json" id="amp-subscriptions">